itsjavi/open-props-everywhere/README.md

 #### Optimize final CSS

-With `postcss-jit-props` you can optimize the final CSS by removing unused properties.
+With `postcss-jit-props` you can also optimize the final CSS by removing unused properties.
 Remember to add the plugin after the TailwindCSS one.

 ```js
 // postcss.config.cjs